 District Foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
 Effective for the 2014-2015 school year, traditional school districts must comply with minimum hours of instruction, instead of a minimum number of school days each year.
 The funding formula the Ohio Department of Education (ODE) is legislatively required to follow will continue to adjust as enrollment information is updated by the District, which can extend past the fiscal year-end.
-Additional ODE adjustments for fiscal year 2021 have been finalized.
-FTE adjustments were not significant to the District.
+As of the date of this report, ODE adjustments for fiscal year 2022 are finalized.
+As a result, the net impact of the FTE adjustments on the fiscal year 2022 financial statements was insignificant.